Devilish-Trio/utility-maximizing-script/README.md

 - In the script already, imagine you have 3 choices of rollercoaster.
 - First ride gives you 10/10 happiness but will cost 80 minutes of line waiting. etc etc
 - The program will output the third option, 6/10 satisfaction and 40 minute wait.
 - Through the calculations, it will assume maximum satisfaction.
+(Time + enjoyment)
 - But, as said, (Utility = 10 cars Cost = 50,000) etc you can work out the maximum output in a business need

 # Prerequisite